Applying for Data

 Will DPUK have standardised psychological and behavioural test data on the Data Portal?

-Although DPUK is taking data ‘as is’ directly from cohorts, many of them will use standard behavioural and cognitive tests such as MMSE, MoCA etc. Even though DPUK will not lead cohorts in standardising their own data collection, DPUK’s metadata tools will allow researchers to identify cohorts who have used the same tests in order to aim for applying for standard sets of variables within datasets.
-Cohorts will of course employ these scales differently, however DPUK will seek to release variables by category, in order that areas of study can be captured by topic, such as cognitive data, lifestyle data, and metabolomic data being available for request as a grouped set of variables.
+Although DPUK takes data ‘as is’ directly from cohorts, many of them will use standard behavioural and cognitive tests such as MMSE, MoCA etc. DPUK does not insist on cohorts standardising their own data collection and DPUK’s metadata tools will allow researchers to identify cohorts who have used the same tests.
+Cohorts will of course employ these scales differently; however, DPUK will seek to release variables by category, in order that areas of study can be captured by topic, such as cognitive data, lifestyle data, and metabolomic data being available for request as a grouped set of variables.

 How is data stored, accessed and analysed?

 Cohort data transferred to DPUK are physically stored on servers at Swansea University accredited to ISO 27001.